Assessing President Reagan

 17. He opposed Affirmative Action yet as Governor of CA, signed in law an aggressive Affirmative Action policy.

-18. He championed hard work and the Protestant Ethic, yet he had the lightest schedule of any recent president, took afternoon naps, and frequent vacations, spending one full year of his presidency (in total) at his ranch in California, and this doesn't count weekends at Camp David.
+18. He championed hard work and the Protestant Ethic, yet he had the lightest schedule of any recent president, took afternoon naps, and spent one fill year (in total) at his ranch in California, not counting weekends at Camp David.

 20. And, speaking of Nancy, she represented the “Just Say No” campaign while addicted to prescription drugs.